Foreign exchange transactions

 Q03.
 Are there restrictions on foreign currency transaction services based on the status of the client?
 What are the business hours for such transactions?

 Clients of our bank can apply for foreign currency transaction services through internet banking, the Customer Contact Centre, or in person at a branch during branch business hours.
-After business hours, clients can perform foreign exchange transactions (excl.
-New Taiwan Dollar) until 8 PM through the Customer Contact Centre.
+After business hours, clients can perform foreign exchange transactions with amount USD20,000 equivalent or above (excl.
+New Taiwan Dollar) until 5:30 PM through the Customer Contact Centre.
 We would like to remind you that, if the transaction requires disclosure of foreign currency transactions to the Central Bank, the client is required to report such transactions truthfully according to relevant laws and fill out foreign exchange remittance or transaction reports.

 Q04.
 Are there restrictions on the dollar amount of foreign currency transaction services?